bert2/microscope/README.md

 ## Known issues

 - The CodeLens will only show you the instructions of the method itself without any instructions from compiler-generated classes and methods.
 This means that for any methods using e.g. `await`, the CodeLens will only show the instructions that instantiate/start the state machine generated for it.
 This will be fixed for the 1.0.0 release.
+- Visual Studio might freeze for a couple of seconds when you open the details view for a method with a huge amount of instructions (i.e. multiple thousands).
+This might be fixed in a future release.

 ## Contributing